Guajataka Scout Reservation

-Guajataka Scout Reservation or Camp Guajataka (Campamento Guajataka in Spanish), often simply referred to as Guajataka and nicknamed Santuario de Amistad (Sanctuary of Friendship), is a Scout reservation of the Puerto Rico Council of the Boy Scouts of America, and the council's only camping grounds.
+Guajataka Scout Reservation or Camp Guajataka (Campamento Guajataka in Spanish), often simply referred to as Guajataka and nicknamed Santuario de Amistad (Sanctuary of Friendship), is a Scout reservation of the Puerto Rico Council of the Scouting America organization, and the council's only camping grounds.
 The camp is located in San Sebastián, Puerto Rico, in the northwest, and partially borders the southern portion of Guajataca Lake, from which the camp takes part of its name.
-Founded in 1938, the facility has a participant capacity of little more than 500 individuals.
-The location and climate allows for year round recreational activities such as camping, seminars, leadership trainings and other Scouting-related activities.
+The camp was founded in 1938 with the transfer of land from the Government of Puerto Rico to the Puerto Rico BSA Council.
+The facility has a participant capacity of little more than 500 individuals with amenities such as a dining hall, lodging cabins, nondenominational chapel, swimming pools, and a First Aid lodge.
+The location and climate allows for year-round recreational activities such as camping, seminars, leadership trainings and other Scouting-related activities.

 Natural features and wildlife

 The scout reservation is located 200 meters above sea level with a topology which includes level land and low hills.
 The camp is situated a short distance from a scenic, two-mile canyon of the tributary Guajataca River between steep cliffs which is accessible by canoe.
 Natural limestone caverns are a short drive away.
 The camp's tropical forest is home to more than 50 species of trees, some like Stahlia monosperma which are rare and endangered species.
 More than 60 species of birds which include hummingbirds, quail-doves, peregrine falcons, ospreys, owls, pelicans and grebes.
 Numerous reptiles and amphibians such as tree frogs and coquis are also found in the forest.
 Various species of fish such peacock bass, largemouth bass, sunfish, perch, catfish, tilapia and threadfin shad can be found in Guajataca Lake.